Salatwurzel/Salatwurzel/README.md

-A casual linux enthusiast with absolutely no skills.
+I'm just a casual linux enthusiast with absolutely no skills.